MouadJEBILOU/alx-system_engineering-devops/README.md

 TASK 11 : Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users :
 #!/bin/bash
 find . -type d | xargs chmod +x

+TASK 12 :
+Create a script that creates a directory called my_dir with permissions 751 in the working directory :
+#!/bin/bash
+mkdir -m 751 my_dir